john-madieu/ldd/chapter-17/README.md

 352:          0          0          0          0  gpio-mxc   0  2194000.usdhc cd
 ```

-the line with `packt-input-button` correspond to the IRQ line for this unput device
+the line with `packt-input-button` correspond to the IRQ line for this input device